Shekhan District: History

+The district's historical core corresponds to the former Dasin region, which was transformed into the Sheikhan principality following the arrival of Sheikh Adi ibn Musafir in the Lalish valley in the early 12th century.
+Following his death in 1162, his descendants combined spiritual and temporal authority, and from the late 13th century onward the resulting polity known as Sheikhan becomes increasingly identifiable in historical sources.

 The Shekhan District was formed on December 16, 1924.
 After the 1935 Yazidi revolt, the district was placed under military control.

 Demographics

 It is mainly populated by Yazidis with a large Assyrian Christian minority.